How to Plan a Month of Content in 30 Minutes

 Why Most Content Planning Fails

-I’ve noticed business owners tend to do one of two things:
+Most business owners fall into one of two traps:

 Plan everything last minute